A conspiracy-fueled push to count ballots by hand gains traction - NewsBreak

 The Nye County Commission voted in March to make the county one of the first to act on the false narratives that machines that count votes are rigged.
 County Clerk Mark Kampf, who has falsely claimed that Trump won the 2020 election, has said that volunteer voters there will hand count the roughly 30,000 ballots expected in the November election.

-Across the country, Republicans aligned with Trump have directed ire at electronic voting machines, with Republicans in at least six states introducing legislation this year to ban the use of ballot tabulators (Arizona, Colorado, Missouri, New Hampshire, Washington and West Virginia).
-Over 90 percent of U.S. election jurisdictions use electronic tabulators, with only the smallest counties opting to count votes by hand.
+Across the country, Republicans aligned with Trump have directed ire at electronic voting machines, with Republicans in at least six states introducing legislation this year to ban the use of ballot tabulators (Arizona, Colorado, Missouri, New Hampshire , Washington, and West Virginia).
+Over 90 percent of U.S. election jurisdictions currently use electronic tabulators, with only the smallest counties opting to count votes by hand.

 Many of the conspiracies around voting machines after the 2020 election centered on technology from Dominion Voting Systems.
 Lawyers for Trump claimed with no basis that Dominion employees worked with outside groups, liberal donor George Soros, and Venezuela to steal the presidential contest from Trump.
 Dominion has filed several defamation lawsuits against those who peddled the conspiracies.